 Your assets and savings will be balanced against your debt for DTI.
 If you have a cache of savings in addition to your income, you are a better loan risk for lenders, so be sure to list everything.

 When it comes to qualifying for a home loan, some situations call for a break from the usual routine.
-As with any loan process, it’s a numbers game, and otherwise, well-qualified borrowers can forgo the need of a 4406t form.
+As with any loan process, it’s a numbers game, and otherwise, well-qualified borrowers can forgo the need for a 4406t form.
 Be sure that you have all other information available, whether working on your own or with a CPA.
 Also, shop around to make sure that you’re getting the best loan for your situation.